aslisk/keepalive/readme.md

-This script to keep your Windows VPS  Alive
+This script to keep your Windows VPS/RDP  Alive

 Download .js file
 Right click on it and Open with CMD